AldiTam/Docker/README.md

 - Install only production dependencies [🔒 🏎️ 👁️]
 - Avoid leaking sensitive information [🔒]
 - Leverage multi-stage builds [🔒 🏎️]

+### Additional Features

+There are some additional features of Dockerfiles that are not shown in the example applications but are worth knowing about.
+These are highlighted in `Dockerfile.sample` and the corresponding build / run commands in the `Makefile`

+1) **Parser directives:** Specify the particular Dockefile syntax being used or modify the escape character.
+2) **ARG:** Enables setting variables at build time that do not persist in the final image (but can be seen in the image metadata).
+3) **Heredocs syntax:** Enables multi-line commands within a Dockerfile.
+4) **Mounting secrets:** Allows for providing sensitive credentials required at build time while keeping them out of the final image.
+5) **ENTRYPOINT + CMD:** The interaction between `ENTRYPOINT` and `CMD` can be confusing.
+Depending on whether arguments are provided at runtime one or more will be used.
+See the examples by running `make run-sample-entrypoint-cmd`.
+6) **buildx (multi-architecture images):** You can use a feature called `buildx` to create images for multiple architectures from a single Dockerfile.
+This video goes into depth on that topic: https://www.youtube.com/watch?v=hWSHtHasJUI.
+The `make  build-multiarch` make target demonstrates using this feature (and the images can be seen here: https://hub.docker.com/r/sidpalas/multi-arch-test/tags).